SafeMoon Price Tops $0.0000 on Exchanges (SAFEMOON)

-SafeMoon (SAFEMOON) traded flat against the US dollar during the 1 day period ending at 0:00 AM ET on June 21st.
-One SafeMoon token can currently be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
-SafeMoon has a market cap of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
-Over the last week, SafeMoon has traded flat against the US dollar.
+SafeMoon (SAFEMOON) traded flat against the US dollar during the 24-hour period ending at 19:00 PM ET on June 25th.
+One SafeMoon token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+During the last seven days, SafeMoon has traded flat against the US dollar.
+SafeMoon has a total market capitalization of $2.80 million and $3.15 worth of SafeMoon was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.